aays/site_old/_posts/2017-06-07-dataframe-lists-lapply.md

 My own work in genomics often involves working with datasets on the scale of entire chromosomes, and rarely am I working with just one at a time.
-This results in me having to work on several highly similar datasets at once that more or less exhibit the exact same structure.
+This results in me having to work in parallel on several highly similar datasets that more or less exhibit the exact same structure.

-The intuitive solution may be to write a script to be run in the command line, taking in one dataset at a time and performing analyses as directed.
+The intuitive approach may be to write a script to be run in the command line, taking in one dataset at a time and performing analyses as directed.
 This also makes it easy to exploit bash tools (such as `parallel`) and is probably the better long-term solution for its sheer scalability.

 So then why might we want to work with lists of data frames in a single script/environment?